akritibhat/pizzazz-db-server/README.md

 ii) Verified Reviewer : Their rating are given higher weightage and their comments are posted on the top.

-iii) Salon Owner: Can upload a new shop opening with details asked and get updates on posting.
+iii) Salon Owner: Can ask owner to add salons for them.

 Target audience: The project aims at fulfiling the needs of people of all gender looking for beauty services.